tanzaku/postgresql-cst-parser/README.md

 # postgresql-cst-parser

+**Note: This parser is not an official PostgreSQL project but an independent, unofficial tool.**

 ## Overview

 `postgresql-cst-parser` is a PostgreSQL-specific Concrete Syntax Tree (CST) parser developed in Pure Rust.
 This document describes the parser's features, development motivation, usage, and implementation details.